 |21.
 Finish through selecting features that will be available in the client area.|

-Mark checkbox next to a feature in order to enable it.
+Mark the checkbox next to a feature in order to enable it.

 |22.
 Select 'Default Flavor' and 'Default VM Image'. |

-'Default Flavor' defined resources assigned to VM while 'Default VM Image' allows you to choose VM image used to create new VM.
+'Default Flavor' defined resources assigned to a VM while 'Default VM Image' allows you to choose the VM image used to create a new VM.

 |Congratulations!
 You have just finished the installation and configuration of the product!|

 | OVH Public Cloud For WHMCS allows your customers to manage their virtual machines via client area in your WHMCS system.|